 We know that anything worth having doesn’t come easy, the same applies here.
-Becoming a full stack developer needs great efforts from your side.
+Becoming a full-stack developer needs great efforts from your side.
 But all your efforts will pay off one day.
-There is a lot one has to learn to become a full stack web developer.
-It doesn’t mean that it is a rocket science but it’s not an easy task too.
+There is a lot one has to learn to become a full-stack web developer.
+It doesn’t mean that it is rocket science but it’s not an easy task too.
 Here you are supposed to be the master of both front end and back end technologies.

 The average salary of full stack developer in the USA is estimated at $110,615 per year.

-The demand for full stack developers is high because many companies generally look for people who can multitask.
-At our company, we also have the high demand for MEAN stack development services we offer.
-We personally prefer MEAN stack for full stack web development because of its benefits.
+The demand for full-stack developers is high because many companies generally look for people who can multitask.
+At our company, we also have a high demand for the MEAN stack development services we offer.
+We personally prefer MEAN stack for full-stack web development because of its benefits.
 Read the following articles to know why we choose MEAN stack: Benefits Of MEAN Stack

-Backend development involves business logic, database interaction, authentication etc. For the back end, you have to learn any general purpose language like Java, C#, python, ruby, golang etc. Learning any two of this languages will definitely improve your value.
-You should not only gain deep knowledge of these languages but also be able to work with the frameworks of this languages.
+Backend development involves business logic, database interaction, authentication etc. For the back end, you have to learn any general-purpose language like Java, C#, Python, Ruby, Golang etc. Learning any two of this languages will definitely improve your value.
+You should not only gain deep knowledge of these languages but also be able to work with the frameworks of these languages.
 Frameworks can make the development process much easier and faster by providing the structure.
 The features like MVC pattern, security, less code & other faster development features will make every developer use the frameworks.
 Ruby on Rails which is based on Ruby is one of the easy to learn and use frameworks for beginners.
 Learning Ruby On Rails will help you to develop both front end and back end of the application.
-A backend developer should have the fair understanding of APIs.
+A backend developer should have a fair understanding of APIs.

-Once you gain good knowledge on databases you also have to learn to connect the database with backend language.
-Learning about In-memory data structure stores like redis is also a big advantage.
+Once you gain a good knowledge of databases you also have to learn to connect the database with backend language.
+Learning about In-memory data structure stores like Redis is also a big advantage.
 Redis can be used as a database, cache and message broker.

 It has been a long list: frontend, backend, and databases and it’s not over, now comes the most important thing that is Deployment.
 You should learn to deploy the project using a service like Amazon, Heroku, and other services and learning to automate the deployment process is also very important.